-As described in the Service Program, GoRaleigh is the largest of the transit providers in Wake County, with a network of frequent bus, local bus, and ADA complementary paratransit services, as well as future bus rapid transit.
+As described in the Service Program, GoRaleigh is the largest of the transit providers in Wake County, with a network of frequent routes, local routes, and ADA complementary paratransit services, as well as bus rapid transit in the future.
 Most of the bus service projects included in the Wake Bus Plan will be implemented by GoRaleigh.
 As a result, their capital project program is also relatively large.
-It includes development of a new GoRaleigh ADA/GoWake Access Maintenance facility, a large project scheduled for FY25 and FY26.
-Remaining projects reflects investments in passenger facilities-updating transit centers, park and rides, enhanced transfer points, and bus stop improvements.
-GoRaleigh's capital program includes funding to support the purchase of 51 replacement buses and 13 expansion fixed route buses for a total of 64 vehicles over the seven-year period (estimated at \$55 million).
-GoRaleigh also has funding to purchase 32 ADA and 43 support vehicles over the same period for a cost of \$5.9 million.
+It includes development of a new GoRaleigh ADA/GoWake Access Maintenance facility, a large project scheduled for FY2024 and FY2025.
+Remaining projects reflect investments in passenger facilities-updating transit centers, park and rides, enhanced transfer points, and bus stop improvements.

+GoRaleigh's capital program includes funding to support the purchase of 51 replacement buses and 12 expansion fixed route buses for a total of 63 vehicles over the seven-year period (estimated at \$54 million).
+GoRaleigh also has funding to purchase 32 ADA and 43 support vehicles over the same period for a cost of \$6.1 million.

-In total, GoRaleigh's capital program for the period between FY2024 and FY2030 is \$131.7 million, inclusive of roughly \$70.8 million in maintenance and passenger facilities and \$60.9 million for vehicle purchases (see Figure 19).
+In total, GoRaleigh's capital program for the period between FY2024 and FY2030 is \$131.0 million, inclusive of roughly \$70.8 million in maintenance and passenger facilities and \$60.0 million for vehicle purchases (see Figure 19).